KiranRamlogan/kiranramlogan.github.io/_projects/mppt-design/index.md

 ---
 layout: post
-title: Maximum Power Point Tracking (MPPT)
+title: Satellite Solar Generation Stage
 description:
     The University of Toronto Aerospace Team (UTAT) Space Systems division is developing the FINCH satellite.
-To efficiently power the satellite through the solar array a Maximum Power Point Tracking (MPPT) system is essential.
+A major part of the satellite's power system is the solar generation stage.
+This design features OR-ing of multiple solar panels and individual Maximum Power Point Tracking (MPPT).
 skills:
 - Altium Designer
 - Power Integrity